ycjcl868/monorepo/README.md

 # Monorepo

-Module package design practice in Monorepo.
+Module package design practice in Monorepo with pnpm and turbo.

 ## Quick Start